 That said, the water tanks in traditional water purifiers are flawed.
 For instance, they can facilitate the growth of bacteria, except they are regularly flushed and cleaned.
 This would not be a problem if the cleaning process were not expensive.
 Likewise, the container smells rubber, which comes from the rubber that separates air and water.
 This, sometimes, gives the filtered water a foul odor.

 The new generation of RO systems running on an advanced smart tech removes these limitations.
 They do not only offer more purified water, but they do so without needing a storage tank.
 The elimination of the tank also eliminates the issues of bacteria and impurities.
-This makes them the safest source of pure, contaminant-free drinking water at all times.
+This makes them the safe source of pure, contaminant-free drinking water at all times.

 For comparison purposes, let's take a look at the water flow, dimension, taste and purity capabilities of tankless purification systems and those with a tank.